Medicine Meant for You: Integrating Medical Cannabis and Personalized Medicine is the Future of Healthcare

 What’s more intriguing is the metabolism of DXM requires CYP2D6, a cytochrome Mary is unable to produce.
 This is the perfect example of how genetic testing and personalized medicine could have a powerful and positive impact by way of preventative and strategic medicine.

 CYP2D6 Polymorphism Magnifies Psychoactivity of DXM

-Mary Should Be Wary with Products Containing DXM
+Mary Should Be Wary of Products Containing DXM

-Researchers identified a group of patients with this polymorphism who were found to be “poor metabolizers” of DXM who could barely tolerate 3mg/kg doses, while “extensive metabolizers” had no issues with doses between 3-6mg/k.22 However, while poor-metabolizers need far less of the drug to feels its psychoactive effects, patients who were “poor-metabolizers” reported greater sedation and dysphoria (the opposite of “euphoria”; they didn’t like it).22,23
+Researchers identified a group of patients with this polymorphism who were found to be “poor metabolizers” of DXM who could barely tolerate 3mg/kg doses, while “extensive metabolizers” had no issues with doses between 3-6mg/k.22 However, while poor metabolizers need far less of the drug to feel its psychoactive effects, patients who were “poor metabolizers” reported greater sedation and dysphoria (the opposite of “euphoria”; they didn’t like it).22,23

 Polymorphisms Affecting Cannabis Pharmacogenetics

 Studies have shown that variations in several genes have direct effects on the “action, metabolism, and the transport of these substances [cannabinoids] in the organism”.28 Just like the polymorphism that makes a small percentage of the population hypersensitive to DXM-containing cough medicine, there are subtle genetic variations that affect how different people metabolize and interact with cannabis.28